 Funakoshi adopted this same system for Karate, after 1922.

 How many Dojos and Senseis do you know that still follow this Color-Belt system?

-Today, we can yellow, orange, green, blue, red, purple belts… What’s the problem if it helps to maintain the Karateka more motivated?
+Today, we have yellow, orange, green, blue, red, purple belts…

 If you are a student or teacher of Wado-Ryu, do you consider Hironoru Ohtsuka a traitor?!?